UK 2018: Part 1

 Before we knew it our week was up and my hometown and our very first per sit beckoned.

 Having navigated the Chiltern Line train system and completed the paperwork for our rental car, we spent our first night in Aylesbury town centre.

 It’s an ancient market town which is gradually succeeding in sprucing itself up – not from ancient times, but definitely following the 60 and 70’s!
 It now, prestigiously, hosts not only a sculpture of the late Ronnie Barker, but also more recently, a bronze homage to the late David Bowie, and to some extent Friars.
-Friars was a venue where many a famous band got its first gig.
+Friars was where many a famous band got its first gig.

 If you’re lucky enough to pass the Bowie sculpture on the hour you’ll hear one of his songs.

 (And as it happens, also our last.
 We were asked back for a further week at the end of our trip.)

 Mia and Vincent!
 An adorable couple of, brother and sister, Bengal cats.